GeniALE/BrewController/README.md

 - logs of the events made by users
 - current status of the brew machine and its components
 - details of the components (given by the user)

-### Redis

-Redis is used for the pub/sub of the backend

 ## Setting the project for development